 Design and Shape

 The more material a machine has to remove, form, or add increases the machines per component run-time and material waste which significantly affects cost.
 Different types and features also require different machining time.
-For instance, a chamfer requires less time than a radii.
+For instance, a chamfer requires less time than

 Our strong understanding of the manufacturing requirements of different features and minimizing the amount of material which has to be removed, formed or added leads to large manufacturing cost savings.